duty-bound/ramda/Ramda.md

 //{"a": 1, "c": 3}
 ```
-Note that it cannot be used to removed
+Note that it cannot be used to removed nested properties or on arrays.

 ## Mapping